Parliament of South Africa: 1910–1961

-In a referendum held in 1960, a small majority of the white voters approved the conversion of the country from a Realm or Dominion of the British Commonwealth to a republic.
+In a referendum held in 1960, a small majority of white voters approved the conversion of the country from a constitutional monarchy to a parliamentary republic.

 1961–1984

 The Republic of South Africa was established in 1961.
 The only change made to the composition of the Parliament was the substitution of the State President for the Queen.
 A few significant changes were made later: